philcharitou/photography-portfolio/content/collections/pages/home.md

 ---
 id: home
 blueprint: landing
-title: 'Phil Charitou Photography | Toronto Photographer Portfolio'
+title: 'Phil Charitou | Toronto Branding & Portrait Photography'
 template: home
 teaser: 'Toronto based Photographer'
 subtitle: "A multidisciplinary creative at the intersection of art, design and technology.
 I'm on a mission to explore, create meaning and provoke emotions through design and storytelling."
 show_graphic: false
 updated_by: 1
-updated_at: 1707494025
+updated_at: 1707508698
 featured_image: hero.jpg
 gallery_images:
   -